erlage/rad/README.md

     return Container(
       child: GestureDetector(
         child: const Text("click me"),
-        onTap: () => print("working!"),
+        onTap: () => print("received a click!"),
       ),
     );
   }
 }
 ```
-How about that? if you're familiar with Flutter it don't even need a explanation.
-Important to note here is that Rad doesn't render pixels to build widgets instead it maps widgets to HTML elements(tags).
+How about that? if you're familiar with Flutter it don't even need an explanation.

 ## Geting started